cbroeckl/viva.el.birdos/README.md

 # viva.el.birdos
-A repository to enable the VEB community to share code for analysis of baseball, specifically Cardinals, analysis.
+A repository to enable the VEB community to share code for baseball, specifically St Louis Cardinals, analysis.
 For folks wanting to contribute:

 1. Create a github account
 2. Download the github desktop software, install on your computer